ARD92/yang/yang/unicast-vxlan/README.md

     - delete the tunnel interface
     - commit
-    - create the new tunnel interface in case you miss the commit in the second step, it is similar to replace pattern where mgd handles it as a replace operation and that is not handled, hence the     commit in step 2 is important.
+    - create the new tunnel interface
+    - Note: *in case you miss the commit in the second step, it is similar to replace pattern where mgd handles it as a replace operation and that is not handled, hence the commit in step 2 is important.*

 ## WIP
 - Need to use native netlink APIs to create interfaces